Something in the Orange

 "Something in the Orange" is a song written and recorded by American singer Zach Bryan.
-It was released on April 22, 2022 as the second single from his third studio album American Heartbreak.
+It was released on April 22, 2022, as the second single from his third studio album American Heartbreak.
 Ryan Hadlock produced the single at Bear Creek Studio.
-A second more raw version titled "Z&E's version" was later produced by Eddie Spear.
+A second version titled "Z&E's version" was later produced by Eddie Spear.

 It was nominated for Best Country Solo Performance at the 65th Annual Grammy Awards.

 Content

 Zach Bryan told Today's Country Radio with Kelleigh Bannen that he wrote the song "in a cabin in Wisconsin."
-Bryan released two versions of the song: the original single version and an alternate mix which features just his vocals and piano.
+Bryan released two versions of the song: the original single version and a completely different version which features just his vocals and piano.
 He had first released snippets of the song via social media in December 2021.
 Bryan also released a music video for the song containing "crowd sourced footage shot by fans" that "captures the raw and unfiltered emotion" of the song experience.